- “Move ahead in time to when you have an accident.”

 While in the womb, they may be fully conscious of their past lives, purpose, and reasons for coming into a given life.
 Then comes the moment of birth, which is tremendously stressful and sometimes life-threatening for both the mother and the child.

-Once the baby emerges from the womb, there is the adjustment period—lights, cold air, learning to drink their mother’s milk, and people handling them.
+Once the baby is born, there is an adjustment period—adjusting to the light, cold air, learning to drink their mother’s milk, and being handled by people.

 From there, the child may have to put up with jealous or mean siblings, doting grandparents, and the struggle to communicate their thoughts, desires, and needs in a world where the inhabitants are not telepathic and perhaps not even sensitive.

 Fast-forward to learning to operate the physical body, grabbing, sitting, standing, and walking, and finally, after an extended period, forming the first coherent words for their caretakers.
-By this time, much of the pre-birth knowledge and memories from a past life are locked in the recesses of the subconscious mind.
+By this time, much of the pre-birth knowledge and memories from a past life are locked in the subconscious mind.

 Societal Norms

-Around the age of four, the child may be able to fully communicate what remains of their memories of an entirely different lifetime.
+Around age 4, the child may be able to fully communicate what remains of their memories from an entirely different lifetime.
 However, the words may be ignored, or the child may be patronized, being told their stories are fantasy and that they should run along and play.

 Memories of past lives recede into the shadows, locked away from the conscious mind, like acts of shame.
-Years later, those curious will struggle to regain their birthright memories and likely have to invest time and money to do so successfully.
+Years later, those who are curious will struggle to regain their birthright memories and will likely have to invest time and money to do so successfully.

-Although most belief systems include some version of an afterlife, some cultures, and religious beliefs categorize past life memories as unreal or evil, and many people will find themselves disconnected from the past experiences that have contributed to their present selves.
+Although most belief systems include some version of an afterlife, some cultures and religious traditions regard past-life memories as unreal or evil, and many people feel disconnected from the past experiences that have shaped their present selves.

 Avoidance

 Another reason people forget the experiences of other lifetimes is the need to escape negative memories.
-This forgetfulness may occur due to shame, horror, regret, remorse, fear, boredom, or grief.
+This forgetfulness may result from shame, horror, regret, remorse, fear, boredom, or grief.

 Everyone has painful memories.
 Who hasn’t had their heart broken, lost a loved one, had a traumatic experience, or regretted something they said or did?
 These trying experiences are part of the human condition.
-Not only are they a part of our journey, but these problematic situations also measure our character and form the tests and lessons that allow us to accelerate our growth.
-When in crisis, we examine our choices and behaviors more closely, become more creative in seeking solutions, and strengthen our character in ways that do not occur during the easy times.
+Not only are they part of our journey, but these problematic situations also test our character and shape the lessons that accelerate our growth.
+In crisis, we examine our choices and behaviors more closely, become more creative in seeking solutions, and strengthen our character in ways that do not occur during easier times.

 Yet, all too frequently, the attitude is to leave the past in the past.
 This implies that it is preferable to bury the memories rather than to draw them out, value the lessons they provide, and build character from them.

 Often, people cling to the memories of those difficult times, defining their reality and sense of life by them.
-Compare this mindset to someone who works out to build muscles.
+Compare this mindset to that of someone who works out to build muscle.
 They strain and stress to create the physical shape they seek, yet the bodybuilder puts the weights down when the exercise is finished and enjoys the results.

-Conversely, when people exercise their character through the weight of life experience, building their philosophy, sense of life, and wisdom, they frequently fail to put down the “weights,” dragging the stress and trauma around with them every moment into the future.
+Conversely, when people exercise their character through the weight of life experience, building their philosophy, sense of life, and wisdom, they often fail to set down the “weights,” dragging stress and trauma with them into the future.

 Through past-life regression, we become aware of the impact of bearing those burdens.
 These unresolved traumas have been carried from their origin to the present, resulting in unexplained pain, blocks, phobias, addictions, and other dysfunctions.
-By adequately treating these events at the source, we are freed of their effects while still maintaining the resulting wisdom and growth.
+By addressing these events at their source, we are freed from their effects while still preserving the resulting wisdom and growth.

 Integrating Past Life Regression Therapy

 Experiences gained from past lives and between-life exploration can be eye-opening and life-changing.
-You will likely walk away from the session with a new perspective of yourself and the world.
+You will likely walk away from the session with a new perspective on yourself and the world.

 It is valuable for you to find ways to integrate these experiences into your life in a helpful way.
-You can do this in several ways to support your investment in yourself and the recollection of your past life memories, and you continue on your exploratory journey into the future.
+You can do this in several ways to support your investment in yourself and in recalling your past life memories, and to continue your exploratory journey into the future.

 I often give my clients a Value System exercise, an essential tool for anyone, especially those focused on self-growth and self-awareness.
-You can work on it at home and then bring it to subsequent appointments as a basis for a dialogue about your progress.
+You can work on it at home and bring it to subsequent appointments as a basis for discussion of your progress.

 Other homework suggestions for integration include journaling, meditation, and creative visualization.